If you find a discarded syringe

-To arrange collection of an inappropriately discarded syringe, please contact ASSIST on 03 9209 6777.
+If you find a discarded syringe on public land, please contact ASSIST on 03 9209 6777.

 Transmission from discarded syringes

-The City recently conducted research into the risk of contracting hepatitis B or HIV/AIDS from a discarded needle or syringe.
-We found that there is a greater risk of contracting tetanus than hepatitis B or HIV/AIDS through an injury received from an inappropriately discarded syringe or other injecting equipment.
+If you are pricked or scratched with a discarded needle, the risk of catching a blood-borne virus like HIV, hepatitis B or C, or tetanus is very low.
+Research into the risks of discarded needles or syringes found that there is a greater risk of contracting tetanus than hepatitis B or HIV/AIDS through an injury received from an inappropriately discarded syringe or other injecting equipment.

 Worldwide, there have been no documented cases of a member of the public contracting hepatitis B or HIV/AIDS through a needlestick injury from discarded injecting equipment.
 For more information, view 0 confirmed cases of HIV transmission from discarded syringes (PDF 644 KB).